Complete List of Questions and Answers

 5. Comstock CE, Gatsonis C, Newstead GM, et al. Comparison of abbreviated breast MRI vs digital breast tomosynthesis for breast cancer detection among women with dense breasts undergoing screening.
 Jama 2020; 323:746-756

-24. If I have dense breasts, should my routine annual mammogram be scheduled as a “screening” or a “diagnostic” mammogram?
+30. If I have dense breasts, should my routine annual mammogram be scheduled as a “screening” or a “diagnostic” mammogram?

-Your routine annual mammogram should be scheduled as a “screening” mammogram.
-Screening mammograms are for women with no signs or symptoms of breast cancer, whether you have dense breasts or not.
-Screening mammograms are fully covered by insurance under the Affordable Care Act for women over the age of 40 in the United States, and may be covered for younger women, if recommended by her physician and depending on the insurance policy.
+A “screening” mammogram.
+Screening mammograms are for women with no signs or symptoms of breast cancer, whether or not they have dense breasts, family history of breast cancer, or other risk factors.
+In the U.S.A., screening mammograms are fully covered by insurance under the Affordable Care Act for women over the age of 40.
+They may also be covered for younger women if recommended by their physician and depending on their health insurance policy.

-26. Is MBI or BSGI recommended for screening women with dense breasts?
+32. Is MBI or BSGI recommended for screening women with dense breasts?

 1. Rhodes DJ, Hruska CB, Conners AL, et al. JOURNAL CLUB: Molecular breast imaging at reduced radiation dose for supplemental screening in mammographically dense breasts.
 AJR Am J Roentgenol 2015; 204:241-251